aminnie/Ketron-EVM-MIDI-Controller/README.md

 ![image](https://github.com/user-attachments/assets/6fd9b969-9b77-4c2a-81fc-0f7a34129f4d)

+Why use Macropad RP2040 to control the Ketron: The Macropad has plain old PC USB HID keyboard drivers - just like the countless cheap keypads you fill find on Amazon.
+However, none of these cheap devices and even some dedicated MIDI controllers support sending SysEx messages and or customization.
+Ketron exposes a hardware MIDI pedal interface on the EVM, but also has generously provided a MIDI over USB implmenetation.
+This controller is coded to send MIDI CC and SysEX messages using the Adafruit Circuit Python library.

 ### Macropad Controller Button support:

 The USB based MIDI Controller supports the most often used Arranger buttons via SysEx messages as an alternative to the hardware Pedal interface.
 Button assignmeents can be changed by modifying the values in the key mappings table.